- About Us

 Publications and Speeches

-His book, Being Direct, was first published by Random House in January 1997 and an updated and revised edition, which includes the first-ever consumer Bill of Rights and his views on the Internet was subsequently published and distributed by the Direct Marketing Association in 2004.
+His book, Being Direct, was first published by Random House in January 1997 and an updated and revised edition, which includes the first-ever consumer Bill of Rights and his views on the Internet was subsequently published and distributed by the Data & Marketing Association in 2004.
 It has been translated into many languages, including Mandarin and Japanese.
 It is available in e-Book format on Amazon, Barnes and Noble and Apple’s iBookstore.
 An earlier book, Frontiers of Direct Marketing, was published in 1981, and his speeches and articles have appeared in publications worldwide.

 Mr. Wunderman has addressed industry and government groups in more than 25 countries.
 He has been the featured speaker at many important functions of the direct marketing industry, as well as Chairman of the first Direct Marketing Day in New York in 1971 and Chairman again in 1983.
 He was Visiting Professor Direct marketing at the School for Continuing and Professional Studies at New York University 1998-2000.
 He has also lectured on direct marketing at Columbia University, Fordham University, Boston University and the Massachusetts Institute of Technology.
 He attended Brooklyn College, The New York School for Social Research and Columbia University, where he did graduate work in cultural anthropology and art history.
 He was awarded an honorary degree of Doctor of Humane Letters by the City University of New York in June of 1984.